 A home inspection is a detailed visual evaluation of the function and safety of a dwelling that is typically done within a 7-10 day window once a house is under contract.
 The home inspection is guided by both a Standards of Practice and Code of Ethics.

 A typical home inspection takes 2-3 hours and starts with the roof and exterior.
 We then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
+Much like getting a physical from a primary care doctor, if issues are found a recommendation will be made for a specialist, like a plumber or an electrician, to evaluate further or make needed repairs.
 Check out our photo gallery to see examples of issues we have found.

-$335-$395 for most row homes or smaller single family homes in the Baltimore area.
-Pricing is customized based on the age and total square footage of the property along with the travel distance and other factors including crawlspaces, other buildings on the property, etc. Payment is due prior to the start of the inspection.
+$275+ for condos and $365+ for most row homes or smaller single family homes in the Baltimore area.
+Pricing is customized based on the age, total square footage, travel distance, and other factors including crawlspaces, other buildings on the property, etc. Payment is due prior to the start of the inspection.

 Frequently Asked Questions about Home Inspections